BAMresearch/fenics-constitutive/README.md

 library.
 This makes it both easy-to-program and fast-to-run.

-The UFL, however, is limited to expressions that can directly be written as mathematic functions of the solution fields.
-In certain cases of constituive mechanics modeling, this is a limitation, as it cannot be used to
+The UFL, however, is limited to expressions that can directly be written as mathematical functions of the solution fields.
+In certain cases of constitutive mechanics modeling, this is a limitation, as it cannot be used to

 - implement return mapping